sony alpha a7r

 - Connect your camera to the computer with an appropriate USB cable.

-- Connect your camera's HDMI output to the computer through a compatible Blackmagic Design capture device.
+- Connect your camera's HDMI output to the computer through a compatible HDMI capture device.
 (Do not connect HDMI directly to the computer!)